-This paper is organized as follows: Section ~\ref{sec:relatedWork} positions our efforts with respect to existing works in the literature.
-Section ~\ref{sec:proposedMethod} presents the inner-workings of the proposed method, and the three training schemes considered in our analysis.
-Those are further validated in Section ~\ref{sec:evaluation}.
-Finally, we put forward concluding remarks in Section ~\ref{sec:conclusion}.
+This paper is organised as follows: Section~\ref{sec:relatedWork} positions our work with respect to existing efforts in the literature.
+Section~\ref{sec:proposedMethod} presents the inner-workings of the proposed method, and the three training schemes considered in our analysis.
+Those are further validated in Section~\ref{sec:evaluation}.
+Finally, we put forward concluding remarks in Section~\ref{sec:conclusion}.